 Recovering from an experience of sexual assault is not a short or easy process, and many people may not wish to revisit their assault for some time.
 Unfortunately, when it comes to available legal options, time is of the essence if you wish to pursue legal action for your assault now or in the future.

 The statute of limitations for sexual assault claims varies from state to state.
 The best way to learn more about your state’s sexual assault laws—including the statute of limitations for sexual assault claims—is to contact an experienced sexual assault attorney who can inform you of your rights and legal options.

 Find A Rideshare Sexual Assault Attorney

-Uber and Lyft have faced thousands of allegations of sexual assault related to their rideshare services in recent years, but it’s reasonable to believe that many more still go unreported.
+Uber and Lyft have faced thousands of harassment complaints and allegations of sexual assault related to their rideshare services in recent years, but it’s reasonable to believe that many more still go unreported.

 If you’ve been sexually assaulted in an Uber- or Lyft-related incident, you have the right to pursue legal action.
 The attorneys of Florin|Roebig can help.

 With decades of experience fighting to hold abusers accountable, our team of sexual assault attorneys have the knowledge, skills, and resources necessary to effectively represent clients who have been sexually assaulted by an Uber/Lyft driver or passenger.
 Our attorneys are capable of representing clients out of our offices in Florida, Minnesota, Texas, and Colorado.